dayuwater/FSND_project2/README.md

 - This project utilizes Grunt for task automation, such as converting SASS to CSS and CSS beautifying
 - All of the raster images are from placeholder websites.
 - All of the vector SVG images are in img folder.
 They are all my own creation using Python.
 The Python codes are in src/py
+- Clicking on the images will show some detail in a modal view.

 ## Quick start
 - Clone the repo